-From time to time, our executive officers and directors may be parties to individual Exchange Act Rule 10b5-1 trading plans pursuant to which shares of our common stock will be sold for their account from time to time in accordance with the provisions of the plans without any further action or involvement by the officers.
-Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or officer when entering into the plan, without further direction from them.
-The director or officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
+From time to time, our executive officers and the non-employee members of the Board may be parties to individual Exchange Act Rule 10b5-1 trading plans pursuant to which shares of our common stock will be sold for their account from time to time in accordance with the provisions of the plans without any further action or involvement by the executive officers.
+Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or executive officer when entering into the plan, without further direction from them.
+The director or executive officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
 Our directors and executive officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information subject to compliance with the terms of our Insider Trading Policy.